jordanbardella/DiscordUsernameChecker/README.md

 ## Configuration

-You can configure the application settings by write username in `username.txt`:
+You can configure the application settings by write username in `username.txt`

 ## Contributing